iantfleming/CV/README.md

 #### Fast learner

 Throughout my life, I have demonstrated that I am capable of learning new and difficult skills at an impressive speed.
 Joining Makers Academy and learning several coding languages to a proficient level, including Ruby and Javascript in only 16 weeks demonstrates one of many examples.
 Additionally, I took only 3 years after to accomplish grade 8 in piano from having no experience of the instrument at all.
 Through self teaching, I have also succeeded in learning several computer softwares from scratch to a professional standard, including Pro Tools, Sibelius, Adobe Premiere Pro and Opentoonz.

-- Experience
-- Achievements
-- Evidence

-#### Analytical

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

 #### Determined